Li Keran: Biography

 Li was born Li Yongshun (李永顺) on 26 March 1907 in Xuzhou, Jiangsu province; his parents were illiterate.

 He showed a talent in art from an early age, and studied painting from Qian Shizhi, a local painter.
 He enrolled in Shanghai Art Academy in 1923.
 After graduating in 1925, he returned to Xuzhou and worked as a teacher.

 In 1929, Li entered National Academy of Arts in Hangzhou for graduate studies in Western art.
 There, he studied oil painting under the president Lin Fengmian and the French professor André Claudot.
 In 1931, he joined the Eighteen Art Society (or Yiba Art Society, 一八艺社), which was closed by the government for its leftism.
 Since the postgraduate school of the academy was defunct, he had to leave, along with other members, in the next year.
 He went back and taught in Xuzhou again.

 During the Second Sino-Japanese War, Li worked for the Nationalist government, creating many anti-Japanese posters and murals for war propaganda.
 He became a lecturer in Chinese painting at the National Academy of Arts exiled in Chongqing, in 1943.
 His talent was appreciated by Xu Beihong, who invited him to teach at the National Beiping Art School in 1946.
 He was mentored by the renowned traditional artists Qi Baishi and Huang Binhong at the academy.

-In 1954, Li, Zhang Ding and Luo Ming teamed up for a three-months tour in the lower Yangzte, created some landscape paintings on-site.
+In 1954, Li, Zhang Ding and Luo Ming teamed up for a three-months tour in the lower Yangtze, created some landscape paintings on-site.
+The tour attracted significant attention from other prominent artists, critics, and art collectives.
+The artists sought to use guohua to depict socialist life in a way consistent with principles of materialism.
 Li had another longer tour among southern China since the summer of 1956, he finished more paintings meantime which are significant for the contemporary Chinese paintings.
 The works illustrating Mao Zedong's poems had been mainstream in mainland China since the 1950s, Liupanshan was Li's first step into that, and his style changed afterward.
 His celebrated painting, Wan Shan Hong Bian (万山红遍, Thousands of Hills in a Crimsoned View, also translated as Landscape in Red), which influenced many Chinese landscape painters, was completed in 1964.

 During the Cultural Revolution, Li was severely criticized for his signature style, the black landscape paintings.
 After the end of the revolution, he resumed painting and was appointed as the first president of China National Academy of Painting in 1979.
 In later life Li had many followers, who formed the "Li School" of the 1980s.

 Li innovated Chinese landscape painting by integrating native and western techniques, inasmuch as he was inspired by Rembrandt's chiaroscuro.
 By introducing shadowing, he developed "backlighting landscape".
 Besides, he also advocates the practice of sketching or painting from nature on-site.

 Li is also noted for the enlivened water buffaloes in his paintings.
 His calligraphy is deemed to be distinctive, and he is also a competent huqin player.